The Meta Quest 2 – Before You Buy [Complete Guide]

 The Meta Quest 2 (aka, the Oculus Quest 2) is a Virtual Reality (VR) gaming headset made by Facebook.
 It’s the most extraordinary gaming system I’ve ever played, -giving you the ability to explore strange new worlds and play out astonishingly visceral events.

-In this post, I’m going share all the stuff I really wanted to know before I took the dive, and purchased a Meta Quest 2 for myself.
+In this post, I’m going to share all the stuff I really wanted to know before I took the dive and purchased a Meta Quest 2 for myself.

 MENU (Meta Quest Guide)

 1. What is the Meta Quest 2?

 3. How much does the Meta Quest 2 Cost?